 On the personal front, I live on a farm with my husband Mike and we raise Arabian horses.
-We also have a dog, three goats, two geese, and about a million cats.
-Our daughter, Michele, is a TSU graduate who is currently a Medical Technologist at John Peter Smith Hospital in Ft.
-Worth, and our son, Steven, is a geology graduate of Tarleton.
+We also have a dog, a goat, and about a million cats.
+Our daughter, Michele, and our son, Steven, are both Chemistry graduates of Tarleton.

 I teach the following courses, and have attached the most recent syllabi